 EBay does around $6 billion of business in China, much of it Chinese companies selling to the rest of the world, Donahoe said.
 He expected growth there to continue to outpace the rest of the world.

 The e-commerce market in China will grow 43 percent a year to $401.7 billion between 2012 and 2015, according to J.P.
 Morgan estimates.
 E-commerce in the United States is growing 10 percent to 15 percent a year, according to comScore.

 EBay launched in China about a decade ago, aiming to match buyers and sellers online as it successfully did in the United States and Europe.
 However, the company pulled out in late 2006 after spending heavily on the effort.

 Late last year, eBay dipped its toe back into China, through a partnership with online fashion retailer Xiu.com.

 Donahoe said eBay was working closely with foreign governments to combat online fraud and crime, especially money-laundering.
 About a quarter of PayPal transactions are cross-border.
 While eBay has not experienced state-sponsored attacks itself, it has noticed a marked increase in such cyberattacks, generally, in the past 12-to-24 months, he added.

-On the recent debate about the extent to which the U.S. government conducts surveillance within its own borders, Donahoe said eBay has never been asked to participate in a broad information-gathering exercise.
-But he said it does comply with legitimate requests for data on a case-by-case basis.
+On the recent debate about the extent to which the U.S. government conducts surveillance within its own borders, Donahoe said eBay had never been asked to participate in a broad information-gathering exercise.
+But he said it complied with legitimate requests for data on a case-by-case basis.

-Donahoe personally welcomed the debate that has arisen since news first broke that the National Security Agency is gathering information from a broad swath of other Internet companies through the Prism program.
+Donahoe personally welcomed the debate that has arisen since news first broke that the National Security Agency is scooping up vast amounts of information about personal communications from a broad swath of Internet companies.